Crystal-SDS/controller/doc/api_specification_filters.md

 ### Request

 #### URL structure
-The URL that represents the filter data resource.
+The URL that represents the filter dependencies resource.
 The URL is **/filters/dependencies.**
 #### Method
 POST